LeviDooku/Data-Base-Using-Binary-Array/README.md

 The program consist in stroring users and their passwords in a binary array using a class that include methods to modify user names, passwords or deleting a user.

-To compile and try the program use the makefile: `makefile -f makefile.mak directories` then `makefile -f makefile.mak` and `./bin/Basic_Data_Base`
+To compile and try the program use the makefile: `makefile -f makefile.mak Directories` then `makefile -f makefile.mak` and `./bin/Basic_Data_Base`

 - March 10, 2023: